tejanogenard/reducer-todo/README.md

 ## Minimum Viable Product

-1. Set an initial state value through a reducer and render a list of todos from that state
+1. Set an initial state value through a reducer and render a list of todos from that state XXXXX

 1. Add a form that dispatches an "ADD_TODO" action to be able to add a todo item to your list

-1. Build a function that let's you mark todo items as completed when you click on them
+1. Build a function that let's you mark todo items as completed when you click on them  XXXXXX

 1. Biuld a function that let's you clear completed todos when you click on a "Clear Completed" button

 ### STEP 1 - Build a simple reducer and initial state